Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it executes a game action through the Mod HTTP bridge, and lists many specific actions, distinguishing itself from sibling tools like navigate, start_battle, etc. It even advises preferring specific tools when a profile is set, showing awareness of alternatives.
+The description clearly states 'Execute a game action through the Mod HTTP bridge' and lists many specific actions, distinguishing it from sibling tools by noting it is a generic low-level tool with preference for specific tools in guided mode.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.